webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/views-and-subviews.md

 }
 ```

-Subviews can also be included statically with the **$subview** keyword that points either to a class or file name:
+Subviews can also be included statically with the **$subview** keyword that points a class:

 ```javascript
 import Menu from "views/menu";